zachkont/dotaUpdatesBot/README.md

 ## What is Dota2

-[Dota2](https://www.dota2.com) originated as custom map for WarcraftIII made by Eul and after much controversy it now is the most successful 100% free-to-play game by Valve and Icefrog.
+[Dota2](https://www.dota2.com) originated as custom map for [Warcraft III](http://us.blizzard.com/en-us/games/war3/) made by Eul and after much controversy it now is the most successful 100% free-to-play game by Valve and Icefrog.

 ## Setting up dotaUpdatesBot